 The Hafner Recreation Center is open daily for student, faculty, and staff use.
 The main portion of the building features a regulation basketball court with bleacher seating for 900 fans and is home to the Hawks men's and women's basketball and volleyball programs.
-The fitness center is a state of the art facility including free weights, nautilus and cardiovascular equipment, satellite cable viewable on two monitors, and a regulated air conditioning system.
+The fitness center is a state-of-the-art facility including free weights, nautilus and cardiovascular equipment, Roku TV on two monitors, and a regulated air conditioning system.
 The sports medicine department includes several different modalities to aid in the treatment of recreational and athletic injuries to help improve the quality of care for the student population.
 The center also houses the athletic department staff and features a conference room equipped with smart-board technology, two general population locker rooms, and two varsity locker rooms.
 A meeting room has been added for Hilbert's athletic teams.
-A student lounge and restrooms are featured near the main entrance to the building.
-Hours of operation for use of the various areas of the recreation center will be posted at the beginning of the fall and spring semesters, and can be found online on the Facilities portion of the Athletics website.
+Hours of operation for use of the various areas of the recreation center will be posted at the beginning of the fall and spring semesters and can be found online on the Facilities portion of the Athletics website.
 All individuals using the fitness center and gym are asked to present their Hilbert College ID card prior to using the facilities.